-Sun, sea and souvlaki in sunny Cyprus
+Late summer sun, sea and souvlaki in Cyprus

 Those exotic, far-flung, sunny destinations are a thing of the past now that we have a family.
 Nowadays we try to keep things simple with a staycation or hop over to Europe.
-But as it gets later and later in the year, we’re limited on where to go for some guaranteed sun, which is why choosing Cyprus was such a pleasant surprise.
+But as it gets later in the year, we’re limited on where to go for some guaranteed sun, which is why choosing Cyprus was such a pleasant surprise.

 Did you know that Cyprus is a UNESCO World Heritage site?
 Neither did I. It’s dotted with Roman ruins and old villas and is steeped in culture and history.
-This year the city was awarded the European Capital of Culture along with Aarhus, Denmark so it’s been buzzing with cultural and historic events which carry on until the end of the year.

 We decided to stay away from the commercialised Coral Bay resort and picked the quieter and calmer Kato Paphos instead.
 We flew direct from East Midlands (yayyy a 20-minute journey from the Muddy residence) via Jet2 and the journey was smooth sailing from start to finish.
 The flight is a little bit longer than we would usually do but we packed a bag full of stickers and reading books to keep the mudlet busy.
 We landed in Paphos in just under five hours and the drive to our hotel was 25-30 minutes so we had checked in and freshened up just in time for dinner.